Golf History at The Greenbrier

 Since 1910, golf has been synonymous with The Greenbrier.
-With five championship courses and The Greenbrier Faldo Golf Center, America's Resort is unmatched in its dedication to golfers and the sport.
+With five championship courses and The Greenbrier Golf Academy, America's Resort is unmatched in it's dedication to golfers and the sport.
 Our first 18-hole course, The Old White TPC, was designed by Charles Blair Macdonald and his associate Seth Raynor and opened for play in 1914.
 After nearly 100 years of continuous play the golf course underwent a significant restoration in the mid 2000's in an effort to return it to it's original routing.
 After being badly damaged in the flood of 2016 the course has once again been rebulit by renowned architect Keith Foster and will be reintroduced to the world at The 2017 Greenbrier Classic.

 At the heart of all our courses is The Greenbrier Golf Club.
-Here we feature an award-winning pro shop, a full fleet of golf carts, and experienced caddies.
-We also offer fine dining at Sam Snead's at The Golf Club, and refreshments and good times at Slammin' Sammy's.
+Here we feature an award-winning pro shop, full practice facility, experienced caddies and a staff ready to deliver world class service.
+We offer fine dining at Sam Snead's at The Golf Club as well as refreshments and good times at Slammin' Sammy's.

-The Greenbrier hosts The Greenbrier Classic, a PGA TOUR FedExCup event, on our most famous course, The Old White TPC.
-In the inaugural tournament, Stuart Appleby finished with a record 59 in the final round, besting Sam Snead's previous record of 60.
+Since 2010 The Greenbrier has hosted The Greenbrier Classic, a PGA TOUR FedExCup event, on The Old White TPC.
+In the inaugural tournament, Stuart Appleby finished with a course record 59 in the final round to win.
 The Greenbrier Classic continues to be a spectacular event combining great golf and incredible concerts each summer.
 After being cancelled in 2016 due to a historic flood the event is poised to return bigger and better than ever in July 2017.